pg-cy/Elk-Deployment/README.md

 ### Access Policies

-The machines on the internal network (except for the Jump-Box) are not exposed to the Wide Area Network.
+The machines on the internal network (except for the Jump-Box/Load balancer) are not exposed to the Wide Area Network.

-Only the jump-box machine is exposed with a public facing IP and access to this machine is only allowed from external hosts containing the RSA private key using SSH.
+To gain access to the internal network, SSH (RSA keys) to the Jump-Box.

 - The Web-server machines within the network can only be accessed by the Jump-box ansible container through SSH RSA keys.

--The ELK VM (10.1.0.5) which is located on a seperate network can only be accessed by the Jump-box ansible container through SSH RSA keys.
+- The ELK VM (10.1.0.5) which is located on a seperate network can only be accessed by the Jump-box ansible container through SSH RSA keys.

 A summary of the access policies in place can be found in the table below.